jbilander/Meggy/README.md

 **J2 slot switch — replace MSK12D19 with a pin header:**
 On the A500 rev 6A the can oscillator on the motherboard sits directly below where the MSK12D19 slide switch would be, making it impossible to fit.
 Desolder the MSK12D19 from J2 and replace it with a standard 3-pin 2.54mm right-angle pin header.
 A standard 2.54mm jumper shunt can then be used to select the slot, and the right-angle header clears the can oscillator without conflict.

-**Remove the plastic guards from the pin strips:**
+**Remove the plastic guards from the pin strips (if not already done):**
 Single-wipe sockets have shallower contact depth than dual-wipe sockets.
 The plastic guard on the pin strips adds height that may prevent Meggy from seating fully into the socket.
-If this is the case, the plastic guards need to be removed.
-Work a thin blade carefully under the guard to lift it slightly away from the PCB, then once there is enough clearance grip the guard with your fingers and slide it off the pins.
-See the tip in the Pin Headers section above about guard orientation — if the guards were soldered facing away from the PCB this step is much easier.
+If you followed the recommended assembly method in the Pin Headers section above the guards will already have been removed as the final step of soldering — no further action is needed.
+If the guards are still present, grip each one firmly and pull it straight down away from the PCB; it should separate cleanly by hand, bringing the alternating unused pins with it.

 **A19 jumper wire:**
 The 42-pin socket has pin 1 carrying the CPU A19 signal, which selects which 512KB bank of the Kickstart the CPU is accessing.
 The 40-pin socket does not have this pin, so Meggy's pin 1 will hang over the edge of the socket with no connection.
 A short jumper wire must be soldered from Meggy's pin 1 to the A19 signal on the motherboard.